badsyntax/SassBeautify/README.md

 This plugin is simply a wrapper around the `sass-convert` utility.
 The `sass-convert `utility will *compile your Sass/Scss to Sass/Scss*, and thus there's a chance values might change.
 (For example, see [issue #7](https://github.com/badsyntax/SassBeautify/issues/7).)

+## Compatibility with RVM

+(This does not apply to Windows users.)

+RVM uses a shell login script to modify the environment PATH, so you will need to manually add this path to the package settings if you want this plugin to use the same ruby and gem versions.

+To get this plugin to work with RVM, follow the steps below:

+1. Open up terminal.
+2. Run the following `echo $PATH`
+3. Copy the entire PATH and add this to the package 'path' setting.

 ## Issues